 Do not take antacids 2 hours before or after taking Moxlife-BD Paediatric Dry Syrup.

-Stop taking Moxlife-BD Paediatric Dry Syrup and inform your doctor immediately if you develop an itchy rash, swelling of the face, throat or tongue or breathing difficulties while taking it.
+Stop taking Moxlife-BD Paediatric Dry Syrup and inform your doctor immediately if you develop an itchy rash, swelling of the face, throat, or tongue, or breathing difficulties while taking it.

 Stick to simple meals, avoid rich or spicy food and drink plenty of water while taking Moxlife-BD Paediatric Dry Syrup.